n64decomp/mk64/README.md

 ## Progress

-The Mario Kart 64 code-base contains thirty-six C files, around twenty-eight files remain for decompilation.
+The Mario Kart 64 code-base contains thirty-five C files, around twenty-eight files remain for decompilation.
 This does not account for other kinds of files such as data.
-The source is in an experimental 'shiftable' state that may allow modding but glitches and crashes are prevalent and the code-base will alter significantly overtime.
-As such, feedback that raises awareness of new issues are welcome.
-Please review issue #1 prior to issue submission to avoid duplicates.
+The source is in a 'shiftable' state that may allow modding but glitches may exist.
+Keep in-mind the code-base will alter significantly overtime.
+Feedback that raises awareness of new shift issues are welcome as a comment on issue #6.
+Note that some segments must be moved manually to prevent them colliding into each other.

 ## Project Structure